aimms/function-reference/model-handling/model-query-functions/directoryoflibraryproject.rst

 DirectoryOfLibraryProject
 ==========================

 Via the procedure :aimms:func:`DirectoryOfLibraryProject` the name of the folder (directory) where a library is located can be obtained.
-This is the folder where the corresponding `.libprj` file exists.
+This is the folder where the corresponding `Project.xml` file exists.

 .. code-block:: aimms